aleksander-mendoza/SolomonoffLib/README.md

 ## About

 **This project focuses on research in the field of automata theory and inductive inference**.
 While many existing libraries already provide support for general purpose automata and implement various related algorithms, this project takes a slightly different approach.
-The primary tool for working with the library, is through doman specific language.
+The primary tool for working with the library, is through doman specific language of regular expressions.
 Most of the things can be done without writing even a single line of Java code.

 **Compilation of regular expressions is very efficient** thanks to Glshkov's construction.
 Hence all operations of concatenation, union, Kleene closure (including `*`, `+`, `?`) are constant-time operations.
 Moreover, the automata will have only as many states as there are symbols in regular expression.

 **All automata are nondeterministic functional** subsequential  weighted transducers.
 The primary semiring of weights is arctic lexicographic semiring (more options will come in the future).
 Compiler always enforces functionality (that is, at most one output can be printed for each input) through an efficient transducer squaring algorithm (time complexity is quadratic).
-Moreover, all trnsitions are ranged - that is they don't accept just a single symbol but instead they span entire range of symbols.
+Moreover, all transitions are ranged - that is they don't accept just a single symbol but instead they span entire ranges of symbols.
 Therefore expressions like `.` translate to just one single transition.
-Glushkov's construction gives us guarantee that there are only as many transitions as there are symbols in regular epxression (each range `[a-z]` counts as one).
+Glushkov's construction gives us a guarantee that there are only as many transitions as there are symbols in regular epxression (each range `[a-z]` counts as one).

 **All regular expressions are strongly typed**.
 The type system is polymorpic and (unlike in most Turing-complete languages), the typechecking is not done through unification algorithm, but rather the language inclusion.
 All types are regular expressions themselves as well, although it is required that they are deterministic (that is, the automaton produced with Glushkov's construction is deterministic).
 This way, language inclusion can be checked by performing product of automata (quadratic time-complexity).
 In some places (explained below) also nondeterministic language inclusion is checked, but unfortunately it can only be done with subset construction (exponential time complexity).
 Hence, user is advised to use nondeterministic typechecking only when absolutely necessary.